A Guide to Student Loan Lenders

 As a result of these changes, many banks have chosen to bow out of the marketplace.
 In September of 2013, for example, JPMorgan Chase and Company announced a retirement from the student loan business, due to concerns about the profitability of the marketplace over the long-term, according to Reuters.
 The regulations and competition from the government just made student loans less profitable for the bank, and it chose not to hand out more loans to students.
 Other banks, such as Bank of America, Citigroup and U.S. Bank, have also left the marketplace due to profitability concerns.

 There are still a number of large organizations that handle private student loans, however, and these banks don’t seem eager to ease up on the loan process.
-Wells Fargo, according to news reports, is an active force in the marketplace, with a portfolio that grew 6 percent between 2012 and 2013.
+Wells Fargo is an active force in the marketplace.
 This bank finds that student loans are a good part of the business model, and with other banks leaving the game, Wells Fargo may be able to find new customers with ease, and perhaps make more money in the process.
 Wells Fargo may face competition, however, as the private lender Sallie Mae is also an active force in the student loan marketplace.
 Sallie Mae acts as the servicer for many Department of Education student loans.

 Making a comprehensive list of all active banks that provide student loans is difficult, as the list might change from moment to moment, but a few representatives that haven’t yet been mentioned include: